themlstudent/MasteringDataStructure/README.md

 The above definition means, if f(n) is theta of g(n), then the value f(n) is always between c1*g(n) and c2*g(n) for large values of n (n >= n0).
 The definition of theta also requires that f(n) must be non-negative for values of n greater than n0.

-Also Known as Average Case of Algorithm.
+               Θ Notation Also Known as Average Case of Algorithm.

  ### 2) Big O Notation:-